Religion in Cambodia

 Buddhism is the state religion of Cambodia.
 Approximately 97% of Cambodia's population follows Theravada Buddhism, with Islam, Christianity, and tribal animism as well as Baha’i faith making up the bulk of the small remainder.
-The wat (Buddhist monastery) and Sangha (monkhood), together with essential Buddhist doctrines such as reincarnation and the accumulation of merit, are at the centre of religious life.
+The wat (Buddhist monastery) and sangha (monkhood), together with essential Buddhist doctrines such as rebirth and the accumulation of merit, are at the centre of religious life.

-According to The World Factbook in 2019, 97.1% of Cambodia's population was Buddhist, 2% Muslim, 0.3% Christian and 0.5% Other.
+According to 2019 national census, 97.1% of Cambodia's population was Buddhist, 2% Muslim, 0.3% Christian and 0.5% Other.

 According to the Pew Research Center in 2010, 96.9% of Cambodia's population was Buddhist, 2.0% Muslim, 0.4% Christian, and 0.7% folk religion and non religious.

+Census results

+The predominant religion in Cambodia is Buddhism (97%), followed by Muslim (2%), other religions (0.8%), and Christianity (0.2%).
+The category of "Others" mainly refers to the local religious system of the highland tribal groups and a few minority religious groups from other countries.
+The distribution of the population by religion was more or less the same in 2008 and 2019: